8 Times Of The Day To Enjoy Tea

 Meal times in the 1800s have not been spaced out to her liking and thus she has asked for a tray of cake, bread, butter, jam and tea to be brought to her room for her time for tea, in the late afternoon.
 Earl of Sandwich had a similar idea of putting a filling between two slices and naturally, the fashion of taking an afternoon tea took the society by a storm from then on.

 If you’d like to start your own tradition, try Raspberry Choc Kiss – with pieces of cocoa, tart raspberries and fragrant rose petals, indulgent and delicious, yet with no sugar or sweeteners.
 A blend full of exquisite natural ingredients, adding a luxury feel to any afternoon time for tea.

 According to a legend, the origins of cream tea can be traced to Tavistock Abbey in Devon.
-After being plundered and badly damaged by Vikings in the 11th century, the monks have fed the labourers restoring it a rich diet of strong tea served with a side of bread with clotted cream and strawberry preserve during their time for tea.
+After being plundered and badly damaged by Vikings in the 11th century, the monks have fed the labourers restoring it a rich diet of bread with clotted cream and strawberry preserve during their time for tea.

 The counties of Somerset, Cornwall and Sussex will all contest this origins story as they all claim the tradition started with them.

 Modern-day cream tea is often considered an institution with standard rules: the cream is always clotted, the jam (or preserve) better be strawberry and the scones must be freshly made.
 The pot of tea is hot and plentiful and additional cakes may be offered, such as Victoria Sponge.

 The great Cornwall – Devon debate is over the order in which you assemble your scones: cream then jam or the other way around?